R Programming Tutorial | Learn with Examples

 1. R Programming Introduction

-R is a free open-source programming language mainly used for statistical computing and graphics.
+R Programming Language Tutorial – R is an open-source programming language mainly used for statistical computing and graphics.
 R is an interpreter similar to Python where you don’t have to compile first in order to run your program.
-Once you create your program you can just run it on a wide variety of UNIX platforms, Windows and macOS.
+Once you create your program you can run it on a wide variety of UNIX platforms, Windows, and macOS.

 Like any other programming language, R also supports extension in the form of packages hence the developers can create their own packages and re-use them where required.